FESOM/fesom2_doc/doc/temporal_discretization.rst

 .. note::
    Note that :math:`\mathbf{u}` and :math:`h` enter similarly in the equations for thickness and tracer.
 This warrants consistency: if :math:`T=\rm{const}`, the tracer equation reduces to the thickness equation.

-Since the horizontal velocity is centered in time, these equations will be of the second order for the advective terms if :math:`h^*` is centered (:math:`h^*=h^nz`) or if any other high-order estimate is used.
+Since the horizontal velocity is centered in time, these equations will be of the second order for the advective terms if :math:`h^*` is centered (:math:`h^*=h^n`) or if any other high-order estimate is used.
 The treatment of :math:`h^*` depends on options.
 At present FESOM allows only the simplest choices when :math:`h` vary only slightly with respect to unperturbed thickness and :math:`\partial_th` is prescribed by the evolution of :math:`\eta`.
 We take :math:`h^*=h^{n-1/2}` in this case because this choice can easily be made consistent with elevation, see further.

 Although this formally reduces the time order to the first, the elevation is usually computed with the accuracy shifted to the first-order in large-scale ocean models, including this one.